hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

-If we start out from a single-point source and there's no grouping key we can extract and parallelize on, we have no choice but to process all the data without parellelism.
+If we start out from a single-point source and there's no grouping key we can extract and parallelize on, we have no choice but to process all the data without parallelism.
 There is no technical challenge to solve here, so we'll focus on the cases where we do have a grouping/partitioning key.